zoisite-rb/zoisite-rb/guides/source/working_with_javascript_in_rails.md

 Adding npm Packages with JavaScript Bundlers
 --------

-Import maps are the default for new Rails applications, but if you prefer traditional JavaScript bundling, you can create new Rails applications with your choice of [Bun](https://bun.sh), [esbuild](https://esbuild.github.io/), [Webpack](https://webpack.js.org/), or [Rollup.js](https://rollupjs.org/guide/en/).
+Import maps are the default for new Zoisite applications, but if you prefer traditional JavaScript bundling, you can create new Zoisite applications with your choice of [Bun](https://bun.sh), [esbuild](https://esbuild.github.io/), [Webpack](https://webpack.js.org/), or [Rollup.js](https://rollupjs.org/guide/en/).

-To use a bundler instead of import maps in a new Rails application, pass the `--javascript` or `-j` option to `rails new`:
+To use a bundler instead of import maps in a new Zoisite application, pass the `--javascript` or `-j` option to `rails new`:

 ```bash